Monthly Tech-Tip | No tracking! No ads! |

 While colorful and layered glazes on the outsides of pieces get lots of praise and glory transparent or white glazes providing the functional surface on the insides of pieces often get little attention from potters.
 Really, what good is an attractive piece if the food surface is crazing, blistering, leaching or cutlery marking?
 Or if it converts the piece into a time bomb?
 This cone 6 liner glaze, G2926B, is an example of how I found a glaze, recognized its potential and then adjusted the recipe to resist crazing on our clay bodies, fire durable and leach resistant act as a base to host colorants, opacifiers and variegators.
 I get the best fired results using the C6DHSC firing schedule and very good performance as a dipping glaze when the slurry is thixotropic.
 One of the reasons this recipe is so widely used is that it is well-documented having a code number that Google indexes.
 Drinking from a mug having a quality and fitted functional surface and a nice crisp line dividing the outside and inside glazes instills pride in me as the maker.
 What is the outside glaze?
 It is the G2934Y matte base recipe plus 8% Mason 6027 stain.
 The clay is MNP which I make myself.

-These pieces were slipcast from Plainsman M370C and fired to cone 6 using the PLC6DS firing schedule.
+These pieces were made from Plainsman Polar Ice and fired to cone 6 using variations on the PLC6DS and C6DHSC schedules.
 The dipping glaze is G2934Y, a recipe variant of G2934 having a finer micro-surface texture (it has the same chemistry but the MgO is sourced from a frit and talc instead of dolomite).
-The degree of matteness can be tuned by recipe or firing change, or both.
-As an MgO matte it is very pleasant to the touch.
+These mugs display how well the recipe works with stains and the varying degrees of matteness we can achieve by varying the cooling rate and the percentage of glossy G2926B base blended in.
+As an MgO matte, this glaze can have a surface pleasant to the touch.
 It fires durable, can be quite matte without cutlery marking and it has very good slurry and application properties (as a dipping glaze).
-It has a very low thermal expansion (won’t craze on anything).
+It has a very low thermal expansion (won’t craze).
 It works really well with stains (except purples).
-It melts better than our G2926B glossy, even though it fires matte!
+It melts even better than the glossy!

 This is M340S with G2934 matte white outside and G2926B glossy white inside (both have 10% zircopax).
 Consider what can go wrong.
 Zircon glazes love to crawl.
 I either add CMC gum to make it a base coat (or use a combination of tin oxide and zircopax (like G3926C).
 The clay has granular manganese added to produce the speck, if accidentally over-fired, even half a cone, it will bloat.
 And the clay body: The outer glaze is ugly on dark-burning clays.
 And it is drab on porcelains.
 It does not even look good on this same body if the speckle is not there.
 Another difficulty: Controlling the degree of matteness.
 I blend in about 20% of the glossy, otherwise it would fire too matte.
 And the firing schedule: PLC6DS - its drop-and-hold step is critical, without it the surface would be full of pinholes.
 Another problem: If the kiln is heavily loaded and cools slower than the programmed ramp-down, the surface will be too matte.
 Finally, glaze thickness: If it is too thin it will look washed out and ugly.
 Too thick it will bubble and look pasty.